 Connect with your current patients

-Your current patients are also important, and social media can give you a great way to keep in touch with them and top of mind outside of your office.
+Your current patients are also important, and social media marketing for dentists can give you a great way to keep in touch with them and top of mind outside of your office.
 They’ll love to see pictures and updates from their favorite doctor, assistant, hygienist, or admin person.

 Build your brand